Avec112/caching/readme.md

-This application demonstrates caching with the help of Ehcache 3.
+This application demonstrates caching with the help of **Ehcache 3**.
 The example is made from the tutorial of [Spring Framwork Guru](https://springframework.guru/using-ehcache-3-in-spring-boot).

 * Clone repo